Background blur

 ✨Key Takeaways

-• Tristana (Asana, breath, and Drishti) and Bandhas are integral components of Ashtanga Yoga, contributing to balance, energy, and mental clarity.
+• Tristana (Asana, breath, and Drishti) and Bandhas are essential components that integrate the physical, energetic, and mental aspects of Ashtanga.

 📝In-Depth Guide